Blog Post

 Stonehenge remaining Stones - Stonehenge Hoax

-Stonehenge Hoax - Round Monument?
-11
+Stonehenge remaining Stones -(Stonehenge Hoax – Round Monument?)

 Some academics have commented upon the ‘incompleteness’ of the SW quadrant of the structure as it seems to lack the large uprights and lintels that other areas possess.
 This is compounded as there has been a lack of excavations in this area.